chef-boneyard/chef-rfc/rfc003-openstack-network.md

  * `knife openstack server create --network [NAMES_OR_IDS]`: comma separated list of networks to attach to.
 Default is `public,private`
  * `knife openstack server create --private-network`: Use the private IP for bootstrapping rather than the public IP, unchanged behavior
+ * `knife openstack server create --no-network`: Names of networks are potentially unknown, if 'public' or 'private' are unavailable select first IP from first network alphabetically.

 ## knife openstack server delete